Sarah Curnow Webb

 About

-As a mother of 2 grown up girls and a grandparent with 2 granddaughters, I know parenting can be fun and rewarding, but also exhausting, tough and challenging at times.
-There are so many opinions and judgements out there that it can be easy to doubt your own instincts and how you want to parent.
-Expectations are high – we feel we should know better, do better and be better parents for our children.
-I have worked with parents and families for over 30 years.
-This has enabled me to gain a wealth of knowledge, skills and experience, which in turn enables me to provide a flexible, practical approach to parenting that is individual and family centred.
+As a mother of 2 girls and a grandparent with 2 granddaughters (one a teenager), I know how all the stages of parenting can be fun and rewarding, but also exhausting, tough and challenging.
+There are so many opinions and judgements on parents that it can be easy to doubt your own instincts and how you want to parent.
+I’ve worked with parents and families for over 30 years which has enabled me to gain a wealth of knowledge, skills and experience in many areas including children and young people’s behaviour, neurodiversity, mental health and wellbeing, and supporting families through difficult life events and challenges.
+This enables me to provide a flexible, practical approach to parenting and family support that is individual and family centred.

 Approach